gonzalezben81/plex-digital-ocean/docs/bash/plexbash.md

 deb https://downloads.plex.tv/repo/deb public main
 ```

-+Adds the Plex signing key for package verification.
++ Adds the Plex signing key for package verification.

-+Updates package lists and installs plexmediaserver.
++ Updates package lists and installs plexmediaserver.

-+Enables Plex to start automatically on system boot.
++ Enables Plex to start automatically on system boot.

-+Opens the Plex default port (32400) in the firewall.
++ Opens the Plex default port (32400) in the firewall.

-+Installs net-tools for network commands like ifconfig.
++ Installs net-tools for network commands like ifconfig.

-+Updates and upgrades all system packages.
++ Updates and upgrades all system packages.